sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-custom-app-creation/fiori-ios-scpms-custom-app-creation.md

 eventStore = EKEventStore()
 eventStore.requestAccess(to: EKEntityType.reminder, completion: {(granted, error) in
     if !granted {
-        logger.error("Access to reminders not granted")
+        self.logger.error("Access to reminders not granted")
     }
 })